revathys/CarPrice/README.md

 **Data Understanding**

 * The data shared has 426880 rows and 18 features
-* Of these features, 14 are catagorical and only 8 are numeric
+* Of these features, 14 are categorical and only 8 are numeric
 * The price seems to have outliers and the top 1% needs to be filtered out.
 * The percentage of missing data for the below fields make them unusable.
   * size:	71.767476